dzidziewicz/policydemic_legal_info/frontend/README.md

 }
 ```

-Clicking Save button couses sending POST request to `http://localhost:8000/crawler/saveConfig` with the same data as described above.
+Clicking Save button causes sending POST request to `http://localhost:8000/crawler/saveConfig` with the same data as described above.